 - True sexual violence prevention and support involves acknowledging the intersecting oppressions and privileges that shape a person’s experience;

-- Sexual violence is a societal issue that communities have a responsibility to address, and it is through the combined efforts of community members including volunteers, leaders and funders that cultural change will be fostered and sustained.
+- Sexual violence is a societal issue that communities have a responsibility to address, and it is through the combined efforts of community members that cultural change will be fostered and sustained.
+Volunteers, leaders, and funders are integral to creating this community of support.

 What We Do